 3. Register the company: You can register the company online through the Australian Government Business Registration Service website.
 The online form will guide you through the process and ask for information such as the company name, director details, shareholder details, and the company’s registered address.

-4. Obtain necessary licenses and permits: Depending on the nature of your business, you may need to obtain licenses and permits from the relevant authorities.
+4. Obtain necessary licenses and permits: Depending on the nature of your business, you may need to obtain licences and permits from the relevant authorities.

 5. Set up a business bank account: You must open a separate bank account for the company.